Neck ring: Kayan

 Padaung (Kayan Lahwi) women of the Kayan people begin to wear neck coils from as young as age two.
 The length of the coil is gradually increased to as much as twenty turns.
 The weight of the coils will eventually place sufficient pressure on the clavicles (collarbone) to cause them to deform and create an impression of a longer neck.
+This beauty ideal comes from Kayan legends where the elongated necks were meant to appear similar to the necks of a dragon or to help prevent fatal wounds from tiger attacks.
+Another story explains that this custom came to be so that the women would not be taken by neighboring tribes who may not like elongated necks.

-Small Kayan girls may wear brass collars from the age of two to five years old, as it is more comfortable to deform the collarbone and upper ribs slowly.
+Kayan girls usually begin to wear brass collars from the age of five to six years old, as it is more comfortable to deform the collarbone and upper ribs slowly.
 The alternative, an accelerated process at around the age of twelve, when girls first begin to compete for the attention of boys, is painful.
 Marco Polo first described the practice to Western culture in c.
 1300.
 Refugee practitioners in Thailand were first accessible to tourists in 1984.

 Ndebele

 The South Ndebele peoples of Africa also wear neck rings as part of their traditional dress and as a sign of wealth and status.
 Only married women are allowed to wear the rings, called dzilla.
 Metal rings are also worn on different parts of the body, not just the neck.
+They can be worn around the arms and legs.
 Traditionally these rings are given to a wife by her husband, and not removed until the husband's death; however, these rings are individual and do not function as a body modification.
-The rings are usually made of copper or brass, usually stacked in multiples of 3.
+The rings are usually made of copper or brass, usually stacked in multiples of three.